Kotlin/kotlin-spec/docs/kotlin.core/type-system.md

 * $L$ and $U$ are well-formed concrete types
 * $L <: U$
-* $\neg (L <: U)$
 * $L$ and $U$ are **not** flexible types (but may contain other flexible types as some of their type arguments)

 As the name suggests, flexible types are flexible --- a value of type $(L..U)$ can be used in any context, where one of the possible types between $L$ and $U$ is needed (for more details, see [subtyping rules for flexible types][Subtyping for flexible types]).
-However, the actual type will be a specific type between $L$ and $U$, thus making the substitution possibly unsafe, which is why Kotlin generates dynamic assertions, when it is impossible to prove statically the safety of flexible type use.
+However, the actual runtime type $T$ will be a specific type satisfying $\exists S : T <: S \land L <: S <: U$, thus making the substitution possibly unsafe, which is why Kotlin generates dynamic assertions, when it is impossible to prove statically the safety of flexible type use.

 TODO(Details of assertion generation?)